-National Energy Action Northern Ireland (NEA NI), the leading fuel poverty charity in Northern Ireland, today released a new Fuel Poverty Action Guide for elected representatives and frontline practitioners at the Long Gallery in Parliament Buildings.
+National Energy Action (NEA) Northern Ireland, the leading fuel poverty charity in Northern Ireland, today released a new Fuel Poverty Action Guide for elected representatives and frontline practitioners at the Long Gallery in Parliament Buildings.

 The guide is designed to be practical and easy to use for stakeholders and helps identify the best solutions for householders who are worried about keeping their homes warm and paying for energy.

 In Northern Ireland there is help and support from a range of organisations and initiatives to help tackle fuel poverty and the guide signposts to these relevant services.

 Launching the guide, Steven Agnew MLA said:

 “Fuel poverty remains a pressing issue for many families across Northern Ireland.
 We shouldn’t think of fuel poverty as a seasonal issue.
 I’ve worked with people in my constituency who struggle to cover gas and electricity costs when their children are on school holidays.
 Low wages and high energy costs are the root cause of this problem – this guide provides much needed practical support.”